Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 • Do candidates need any special certifications?

-• Do they need to have a specific number of experience using specific programs or software?
+• Do they need to have a specific amount of experience using specific programs or software?

 These qualifiers can be direct and can be deal breakers.
 For instance, recruiters can ask questions like, “Do you have a minimum of ten years of experience in teaching AP Calculus?”
 “Are you a certified Google Digital Marketer?”
 “Are you authorised to work in the United States?” etc. These questions can successfully filter through the number of applicants to help recruiters shortlist and zero in on qualified applicants.